-If a student feels unwell or believes they may be contagious before their clinical shift, they should stay home and contact the Clinical Preceptor or a supervisor and the Clinical Coordinator at least 15 minutes before the start of their assigned shift to report their absence.
+If a student feels unwell or believes they may be contagious before their clinical shift, they should stay home and contact the Clinical instructor, and clinical site s at least 15 minutes before the start of their assigned shift to report their absence.

-If a student becomes ill while at the clinical site, they should immediately notify their site supervisor and their Clinical Preceptor or Clinical Coordinator before leaving the facility.
+If a student becomes ill while at the clinical site, they should immediately notify their site supervisor and their Clinical instructor or Clinical Coordinator before leaving the facility.